alimiladi/STI-Project-2/README.md

 -	First clone the repo
 -	Place yourself at the root of the repo
--	In your command line or `Docker-Toolbox` type
+-	In your command line or `Docker QuickStart Terminal` type

 ```bash
 docker build --rm -t sti/securephpserver .